rlennon/GweedoreDP/docs/IaC/terraform-info.md

    can be built out to promote immutability, version control, and recovery.

 2. Security Considerations:
-   -Do no hard code credentials into Terraform scripts, especially when pushed to VC like Github.
-   -Linux/Ubunto users should be restricted
+   -Do no hard code credentials/keys into Terraform scripts, especially when pushed to VC like Github -Linux/Ubuntu users should be restricted
-   -Secret keys should be carefully stored/logged as sensitive -IAM resrouces should be carefully provisioned (e.g. only allow staging or prod, restrict access appropriately, etc) -IaC should be treated as code adhering to the same security policies
+   -Secret keys should be carefully stored and clearly logged for tracking as sensitive risk elements -IAM resources should be carefully provisioned (e.g. only allow staging or prod, restrict access least privilege, etc) -IaC should be treated as code adhering to the same security policies as code development -Misconfigurations, default configurations, ad-hoc config changes are all triggers of security risks -Security is everyone's responsibility